 What’s the process to join up?

-Come along to one of the information nights and hear all about how our program works, how to sign up, and what the costs are.
-As these are held during a training session, you will get to see the current skaters in action.
+Come along to one of the information sessions (held every 3 months) and hear all about how our program works, how to sign up, and what the costs are.
+As these are held during a training session, you will get to see the current skaters and officials in action.

 Will I get hit on my first session?